ni/grafana-plugins/README.md

 # grafana-plugins
 Grafana plugins for SystemLink

-## Configuring SystemLink to host Grafana
+## Configuring SystemLink Server to host Grafana for the first time
 To configure a SystemLink instance to host Grafana, this repo provides a PowerShell script `Setup-Grafana.ps1` that automatically installs Grafana to the machine, copies over the necessary configuration to show Grafana as a plugin within SystemLink, and installs the latest release of the plugins sourced here.

 To run the script, [download the latest release](https://github.com/ni/grafana-plugins/releases) from GitHub to the machine where SystemLink is installed, and then execute `Setup-Grafana.ps1` by right-clicking > "Run With PowerShell" or by running it from the PowerShell console.
 If the script immediately closes without executing, you may need to configure your [Execution Policy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies).